Biden pushes electric vehicle chargers as energy costs spike

 Biden on Wednesday will visit a General Motors plant in Detroit that manufactures electric vehicles.
 He'll use the occasion to make the case that the $7.5 billion in the new infrastructure law for electric vehicle chargers will help America get “off the sidelines” on green-energy manufacturing.
 Currently, the U.S. market share of plug-in electric vehicle sales is one-third the size of the Chinese EV market.

-“It’s a big deal," Biden declared as he signed the bill into law at a White House ceremony earlier this week.
+“It’s a big deal," Biden declared as he signed the bill into law at a White House ceremony on Monday.

+Two top White House advisers, writing in the Detroit Free Press, said the legislation will help America regain its global competitiveness, which has waned, they contend, “after decades of delay and decay.”

+"Nobody knows this better than Detroit, which has been at the heart of American industrial strategy in the past and now can again, which is why President Biden is coming today,” wrote Brian Deese, director of the National Economic Council, and national security adviser Jake Sullivan in an opinion column published Wednesday.

 Senate Republican leader Mitch McConnell took the Senate floor Tuesday to make the case that “the Biden administration doesn’t have any strategic plan to snap its fingers and turn our massive country into some green utopia overnight."